IgniteUI/help-topics/topics/01_General-and-Getting-Started/03_Customizing_the_localization_of_NetAdvantage_for_jQuery_controls.md

 ## <a id="change-locale"></a> Changing language

 The controls' language can be set via the `language` option and can be changed runtime in one of the following ways:
-- Globally for all Ignite UI widgets on the page via the util changeGlobalLanguage function.
+- Globally for all Ignite UI widgets on the page, that don't have `language` explicitly set, via the util changeGlobalLanguage function.

 	**In JavaScript:**